Jazz fusion

 Jazz fusion (also known as jazz rock, jazz-rock fusion, or simply fusion) is a popular music genre that developed in the late 1960s when musicians combined jazz harmony and improvisation with rock music, funk, and rhythm and blues.
 Electric guitars and basses, amplifiers, and keyboard instruments (including electric pianos and organs) that were popular in rock began to be used by jazz musicians, particularly those who had grown up listening to rock and roll.

 Jazz fusion arrangements vary in complexity.
 Some employ groove-based vamps fixed to a single key or a single chord with a simple, repeated melody.
 Others use elaborate chord progressions, unconventional time signatures, or melodies with counter-melodies, in a similar fashion to progressive rock.
 These arrangements, whether simple or complex, typically include improvised sections that can vary in length, much like in other forms of jazz.

 As with jazz, jazz fusion can employ brass and woodwind instruments such as trumpet and saxophone, but other instruments often substitute for these.
 A jazz fusion band is less likely to use acoustic piano and double bass, and more likely to use electric guitars, electric pianos, organs, synthesizers, and bass guitar.

 The term "jazz rock" is sometimes used as a synonym for "jazz fusion" and for music performed by late 1960s- and 1970s-era rock bands that added jazz elements to their music.
 After a decade of popularity during the 1970s, fusion expanded its improvisatory and experimental approaches through the 1980s in parallel with the development of a radio-friendly style called smooth jazz.
 Experimentation continued in the 1990s and 2000s.
 Fusion albums, even those that are made by the same group or artist, may include a variety of musical styles.
 Rather than being a codified musical style, fusion can be viewed as a musical tradition or approach.

 History

 Origins

 When John Coltrane died in 1967, rock was the most popular music in America, and DownBeat magazine went so far as to declare in a headline that: "Jazz as We Know It Is Dead".
-AllMusic states that "until around 1967, the worlds of jazz and rock were nearly completely separate".
-Though the Daevid Allen Trio which later became the Soft Machine formed in 1963, while the jazz label Verve released the influential debut album, Freak Out!, by artist and composer Frank Zappa in 1966.
+AllMusic states that "until around 1967, the worlds of jazz and rock were nearly completely separate", although the Daevid Allen Trio which later became the Soft Machine formed in 1963, while the jazz label Verve released the influential debut album, Freak Out!, by artist and composer Frank Zappa in 1966.